 The changes will be made in stages.
 Recording of the new informing function in the healthcare service will be enabled in the first stage.
-However, the informing function will also include the archive for social welfare services.
-In future, clients can also issue a refusal of sharing all of their patient data at once.
+However, the new informing function will also include the data for social welfare services.
+In future, clients can refuse to consent to the sharing of all their data at the same time.

-If the law will be reformed, it will bring the following changes in the sharing of client and patient data from the Kanta Services:
+Upon its implementation, the new act will bring the following changes to the sharing of client and patient data: